johnymontana/johnymontana.github.io/_posts/2016-06-26-graph-of-thrones-neo4j-social-network-analysis.md

 ## Diameter of the network

-The diameter (or geodesic) or a network is defined as the longest shortest path in the network.
+The diameter (or geodesic) of a network is defined as the longest shortest path in the network.

 {% highlight cypher %}
 // Find maximum diameter of network